developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 Alternatively, to host JavaScript outside the Force.com platform, we can deploy a simple PHP proxy to perform the same function as the AJAX proxy.

+[PhoneGap](http://www.phonegap.com/) provides a way for HTML5/JavaScript apps to run as native applications; in this configuration a proxy is not required - the toolkit simply provides a convenient abstraction of the REST API.

 Dependencies
 ------------

 The toolkit uses [jQuery](http://jquery.com/).
-It has been tested on jQuery 1.4.4, but other versions may also work.
+It has been tested on jQuery 1.4.4 and 1.5.2, but other versions may also work.

 Configuration
 -------------